The Northumberland Coast Path

 Cresswell to Berwick in 4 Days Walking Code: NC5

-We have three different holidays for the whole Northumberland coastal route - choose from 4, 5 or 6 days walking, depending on how far you want to go each day.
-For each holiday there's the option of adding an extra day to walk across the sands to Holy Island.
+We offer three itineraries on the Northumberland Coast Path.
+Choose from 4, 5 or 6 days walking, depending on how far you want to walk each day and how long you might want to spend exploring the castles along the way.
+For each itinerary there's the option of adding an extra walking day to cross the causeway and explore the Holy Island of Lindisfarne.

-This is our shortest holiday covering the whole of the Northumberland coast path.
+This is our shortest itinerary on the Northumberland Coast Path.
 As most of the walking is reasonably flat the distances should be quite comfortable for reasonably fit walkers.

 |Day 1||Travel to Morpeth for your first nights accommodation|